HooshangGH/Coded-Caching/index.md

 * *Transmissions at each time slot.* If the problem is feasible, the schedule specifies which equations (of the all-but-one type) need to be transmitted at each time.
 The schedule is such that each user can recover all its missing subfiles within its deadline.
 The equations transmitted at time $\tau \in \Pi_\ell$ only depend on $D_\ell$.

 ### Offline Case
 In this section, we discuss the offline version of the problem where the server has the knowledge of the arrival times/deadlines of all the requests at $\tau = 0$.
 We have written a python class (OffACC.py) to return offline solution for a problem instance.
-You can find the code <a href="https://github.com/HooshangGH/Coded-Caching/">here</a> and download it from <a hfre= "OffACC.py">her</a>.
+You can find the code <a href="https://github.com/HooshangGH/Coded-Caching/">here</a> and download it from <a href= "OffACC.py">here</a>.
 For simplicity, each subfile $W_{n,f}$ is denoted by index $j = (n-1)*F + f -1$.
 The class must be initialized by the following parameters:
 ```js
 def __init__(self, N, K, M, F, arrival_times, deadlines, cache_contents, Omega):
         '''